Squareback Marsh Crab Care Made Easy With Fun Facts

 In northeast Florida, they are commonly found in intertidal zones, which are areas where land meets sea.
 While they prefer to stay near the water’s edge, they are known to travel inland for food and shelter, making them quite adaptable to various coastal habitats.

 Squareback marsh crab has a brown to olive carapace that is square-shaped and smooth, black spines on its legs, and lacks a spine behind its eyes.
 Males have larger claws than females.
-Both claws are not equal, one being bigger, which is used for defense.
+The males have a larger claw, which serves as a defense mechanism.
 Its carapace size is about 1.8 cm long and 2.2–4 cm wide.

 Behavior

-Marshback land crabs are considered semi territorial; they warn their enemies with the bigger claw and engage in deadly fights, which can lead to losing claws and even death.
-Always their gills need to be moistened to breathe from air; that’s why they live near a water source.
+Marshback land crabs are considered semi-territorial; they warn their enemies with the bigger claw and engage in deadly fights, which can lead to losing claws and even death.
+They always require moistened gills to breathe air, which is why they reside near a water source.

 Interesting facts